 17. The sanctuary

-Go for a pergola with side panels so you can grab a comfy seat in a cosy corner whilst maintaining your privacy.
+Go for a pergola with side panels so you can grab a comfy seat in a cosy corner whilst maintaining your privacy and garden screening.

 18. Tall fence with trellis